jeffreyrajanofficial/ArCore-Sceneform/README.md

 ## Note!

   - This app doesn't support all the device.
-For supported device you can check with this this [link]
+For supported device you can check with this [link]

 [link]: <https://developers.google.com/ar/discover/supported-devices>